rubenzuurman/python-script-analyser/README.md

 I finally found the bug!
 I hadn't implemented the functions vector into the PartialEq implementation of the Function struct yet.

 12.54<br />
-I have implemented tests to check if the partialeq implementations work correctly.
+I have implemented tests to check if the PartialEq implementations work correctly.
 This should make the bug from yesterday impossible to occur without triggering a test failure.

 17.34<br />
 Recursive functions/subfunctions are now implemented as well as methods for converting structs to strings for each custom struct.

+18.07<br />
+I changed the type of global file variables from String to Assignment.

+**22-07-2023**
+12.55<br />
+I did some googling yesterday and I am probably going to use the `cargo-llvm-cov` crate to monitor the test coverage.